 Often the first port of call for sales, stakeholders or suppliers’ questions is the contracts managers.
 This may be around items such as termination, warranties, liabilities and so on and it the understanding of what has been signed up under the contract that provides the value to any business.
 The contract manager with support from legal as when required may also be involved in some of these negotiations.

 Is there a business case currently applied in your business?
 If there is one then this should capture all the points and any risks which are not aligned to the internal policies.
 Where a business case is needed then a contract manager can help to create one.

 Before sending the business case ensure all items are dealt with and likely questions which arise around revenue recognition, risk, liabilities with avenues already taken are clearly explained.
 In line with the approval governance process of various delegated authorities regionally and globally the approvals should be sought.

-Contract managers may pick up contracts post signature at the request from the business to assist with changes either to add or change services.
-Sometimes there may not be change control covered under the contract.
-In such cases a contract manager must consider alternatives.
-So, it is good practice with contracts prior to post signature to include change control processes in order to facilitate these types of requests.
-Where there is a process already included this should follow the process in the contract.
+Contracts managers may pick up contracts post signature at the request from the business to assist with changes either to add or change services.
+Sometimes there may not be a change control clause or change control process covered under the contract.
+In such cases a contracts manager must consider alternatives.
+So, it is good practice with contracts prior to post signature to include a change control processes along with a change control clause in order to facilitate these types of requests.
+Where there is such a process already included this should follow as per the contract.

 Supplier management processes